yuh8/BLIP3o_annotated/README.md

-# 🌌 CLIP-Flow
+# 🌌 BLIP-3u

-CLIP-Flow is a unified vision-language foundation model that combines the reasoning and instruction following strength of large language models with the generative power of diffusion models.
-Unlike prior works that diffuse VAE features or raw pixels, CLIP-Flow diffuses semantically rich **CLIP image features**, enabling a powerful and efficient architecture for both image understanding and generation.
+BLIP-3u is a unified vision-language foundation model that combines the reasoning and instruction following strength of large language models with the generative power of diffusion models.
+Unlike prior works that diffuse VAE features or raw pixels, BLIP-3u diffuses semantically rich **CLIP image features**, enabling a powerful and efficient architecture for both image understanding and generation.

 ## ✨ Highlights